 What are the signs and symptoms of a UTI?

-• Sleeping a lot, feeling very tired, or having no energy.
+• sleeping a lot, very tired, no energy

-• Having pain in the lower stomach or genital area.
+• pain in the lower stomach or genital area

-• Having pain in the back or side below the ribs.
+• pain in the back or side below the ribs

 Some symptoms you may hear about, for example, when a person tells you, “I have pain when I go to the bathroom,” “I want to stay home and sleep,” or “I feel hot”.
 Others you may learn about by seeing changes in the person’s behavior or their daily routine.
 For example, has the number of times the individual goes to the bathroom each day increased?
 Does the person rub or hold their lower stomach or back?
 The answers to these questions provide clues to how the person is feeling.

 What do I do if the person I support has a sign or symptom of a UTI?